Muay Thai classes in Colorado Springs

 What gear do I need to begin Muay Thai?

 Most new students start with comfortable athletic clothes, then add gloves, shin guards, hand wraps, and a mouthguard as they settle into training.
+Wait before buying new gear blindly; our team can help with sizing and members get substantial discounts through the gym.

 Can I train Muay Thai without planning to fight?